mechcloud/mechcloud-oidc-proxy/README.md

 ![image](https://github.com/user-attachments/assets/66115475-36c9-4ad4-820a-1f02362e4ac9)

 ## Proxy for MechCloud site builder
-This proxy is used by MechCloud to store the static version of pages designed through its page builder into a Cloudflare R2 bucket which you will need to map to a site at the time of creating it in the MechCloud.
+This proxy is used by MechCloud to store the static version of pages designed through its page builder into a Cloudflare R2 bucket which you will need to map to a MechCloud site at the time of creating it in the MechCloud.
 It is also used to purge the Cloudflare cache as and when the static site content is updated.

 ### Publishing a static site to a R2 bucket
 Before MechCloud can publish a page of a static site to a target Cloudflare R2 bucket, you must create a R2 bucket in Cloudflare, add a custom domain (e.g. `site1.example.com`) for the bucket and then configure a mapping for that bucket in wrangler.toml file of this project as shown below -